Media Molecule: Background (2005–2006)

 Four former Lionhead Studios' employees—Alex Evans, Kareem Ettouney, Mark Healey, and David Smith—founded Media Molecule, incorporating it on 4 January 2006.
 Chris Lee and Mags Hardwick are also among the founding team.
-Evans and Smith were both technical directors until 2020 when Evans left; Healey is the creative director whilst Ettouney was the art director.
+Evans and Smith were both technical directors until 2020 when Evans left; Healey was the creative director whilst Ettouney was the art director.
+Healey left the company on 17 April 2023.

 Before the founding of Media Molecule, Evans and Healey worked at Bullfrog Productions for its co-founder Peter Molyneux.
 Molyneux later went on to co-found Lionhead Studios, with Evans and Healey being two of its first employees.
 Soon after, the co-founders, led primarily by Healey, developed Rag Doll Kung Fu in their spare time whilst working at Lionhead Studios.
 Healey demonstrated the game at the 2005 Game Developers Conference (GDC).
 Valve employees were in the audience because the firm was interested in the game.
 They were looking for a "low risk, low cost" third-party game to test on Steam; it became the first non-Valve game to be released on the platform in October 2005.

 Also in 2005, whilst at Lionhead, the co-founders were working a game called The Room using clay tubes and portals.
 In retrospect, the founders noted it had similarities to 2007's Portal.
 They also demonstrated it at GDC 2005.
 The founders met with Valve who were interested in hiring them to develop The Room or another game idea, but nothing came of it.
 Evans noted if they had, Portal may not have been developed.
 The founders left Lionhead Studios in December 2005 and met with Sony Computer Entertainment (SCE) regarding a game idea.